jrhun/TeensyEngine/README.md

   - Change the tempo oscillator between square/ramp/sine etc...
   - Trigger ability to change a patterns settings (e.g. trigger different settings for a pattern without making a complete new one, see )
 - **Colour controls**
-  - Change current pallete with a palette preview option
+  - Change current palette with a palette preview option
-  - Blend amount when changing palletes over - quick or slow blend
+  - Blend amount when changing palette  over - quick or slow blend
   - Change how fast colours from a palette are cycled through
-- **Text/Fx controls**
+- **Text/FX controls**
   - Add transparent or opaque text over any pattern, or just blink text
   - Text scroll speed
   - Select the text from a list or enter custom text (12 char max only!)
   - Global blur/fade/glitter effects
-- **Wireless controlls**
+- **Wireless controls**
   - Control the wireless headbands I made using NRF24L01 communication
   - Change the pattern/colour/brightness of headbands in range
 - **General settings**